Chez Melange: Table Manners, Perfect Storm

 In 2021 the Chez Melange location was reopened under different ownership as a new restaurant called Table Manners and was later renamed Perfect Storm.
 Perfect Storm permanently closed in the early 2020s.

 Montauk

-In 2024, it was announced a new fine dining restaurant, Montauk, would be opening at the former Chez Melange location in the spring of 2025.
+It was announced in 2025 that a new fine dining restaurant, Montauk, would be opening at the former Chez Melange location.

-Controversy

 African American entrepreneur Lavae McClinnahan had the original high-end restaurant concept of Montauk that was influenced by the hamlet of Montauk in the Hamptons.

-In 2025, it was reported that in Redondo Beach, though a largely liberal area, some locals were not happy about an African American-owned upscale dining location, with some going so far as to contact the police in hopes of shutting Montauk down before it opened.

-Unfazed, McClinnahan said that he envisioned Montauk as African American entrepreneurs reclaiming beachfronts which were once epicenters of African American culture.

 BET quoted McClinnahan as saying, "Here in South Bay, there's no African Americans."
 Adding, "The community is asking for more.
 Everything has been kind of dumbed down, and people want better options."